Skip to main content

 Pole (with accessory)

-Pole mount MA-MNT-MV-21, custom made for MV52 is available to order separately.
-Click to open link
+Pole mount MA-MNT-MV-21, specifically designed for MV52, is available to order separately.

 The MA-MNT-MV-21 can be mounted on a pole (>40 mm currently supported) as below: